 Designated spaces will be set up for tourists so they can easily claim taxes through an electronic system, without any human involvement.

 All the Non-UAE residents above 18 years will be eligible for the Tax-Free Shopping.

-UAE is ready to install a system for VAT refund to millions of tourists from November.
-Initially VAT Refund system will be available in Abu Dhabi, Dubai and Sharjah airports and by year-end, it will be extended to 12 exit points, including the land borders and ports.
+UAE is ready to install a system for VAT refunds to millions of tourists from November.
+Initially, the VAT Refund system will be available in Abu Dhabi, Dubai, and Sharjah airports, and by year-end, it will be extended to 12 exit points, including the land borders and ports.

-FTA and Tourist Refund Scheme Operator Planet have issued guidelines which states that minimum limit to claim VAT refund is Dh 250.
+FTA and Tourist Refund Scheme Operator Planet have issued guidelines that state that the minimum limit to claim a VAT refund is Dh 250.

 Tourists will be required to present their goods to confirm that they are not used.
 Only the owner of the passport under which the tax-free forms are registered will be eligible to collect the VAT refund.